zhan994/AgriLiRa4D/README.md

  ![](imgs/FLU_ENU.png)

-One of the three ground-truth representations (**FLU reference**) is provided in this repository, along with the sensor extrinsic parameters of this acquisition device.
+One of the three ground-truth representations (**FLU reference**) is provided using **TUM trajectory format** in this repository, along with the sensor extrinsic parameters of this acquisition device.

 **Note: When performing ground-truth analysis, the estimated state must first be gravity-aligned, and then the IMU's odometry must be transformed to the body's odometry based on an FLU reference!!!**